lucasdietrich/AVRTOS/readme.md

 ## Known issues

-- It's possible to preempt a cooperative thread from an interrupt when called k_yield, k_mutex_release, ... from it.
+- It's possible to preempt a cooperative thread from an interrupt when called k_yield, k_mutex_unlock, ... from it.
   - k_sched lock/cooperative thread only prevent thread switching with the sysclock interrupt handler (used to preempt threads)

 ## Debugging